mallaagency/CardIO.Forms/README.md

 ...
 ```

-Before you build in release mode, make sure to adjust your proguard configuration by adding the following code to your `proguard.cfg` file:
+Before you build in **release mode**, make sure to adjust your proguard configuration by adding the following code to your `proguard.cfg` file:

 ```cfg
 # Don't obfuscate DetectionInfo or public fields, since